futoin/specs/draft/ftn8_security_concept.md

 There must be a common notation to identify object of checked control.
 In API, the access notation is an ordered array, where the first item is the top most in scope.

 Descriptor scope is specific to context.
-In Service context, scope is service.
+In Service context, scope is the Service.
 In Access Control Service, the scope is a common set of all Services registered to the system (meaning the first element is Service identifier).

-Example: ["root_node", "object_type", "action"]
+*Example: ["root_node", "object_type", "action"]*

 In some cases, wildcard is desired for some items.
 Example: grant update access to all users.
 Wildcard is marked as null value in place of item in the descriptor array.

-Example: ["root_node", null, "action"]
+*Example: ["root_node", null, "action"]*

 For human readable purpose, the same descriptor can be written in string form, each item being separated by dot "." and wildcard null being replaced by star "*".

-Example: "root.object_type.action", "root.*.action"
+*Example: "root.object_type.action", "root.*.action"*

 ## 5.2.
 Access Control check